-It's been panned for being slow and gimmicky, but a Kiwi comedian is credited for turning around the new season of The X-Files.
+It's been panned for being slow and gimmicky, but a Kiwi comedian is credited for turning around the new season of

 Stand-up comic and Flight of the Conchords star Rhys Darby stars in the latest episode of The X-Files, Mulder and Scully Meet the Were-Monster, which aired in the US overnight and screens here on Thursday.

 In it, Darby plays an eccentric cellphone salesman who - spoiler alert - is an "ancient man-sized human lizard accidentally infected by a bite and reverse-engineered into a humdrum middle-aged man".

 In a trailer for the episode, Darby's character, called Guy, tries to attack and kill Mulder with a broken bottle - a scene in which Darby was cut and required three stitches to his hand.

 Despite the first two episodes of the season receiving lackluster reviews, Darby's third episode - a creature-of-the-week stand alone episode with plenty of moments played for laughs - has been credited for turning its fortunes around.